This is the multi-page printable view of this section. Click here to print.

 Snapshot List

-Block Storage List page allows you to view the snapshot of the selected resource.
+On the Block Storage List page, you can view snapshots of the selected resource.

 |---|---|